Table of Contents

 Education History of Mechatronics Engineers

 The most common degree held by mechatronics engineers is Mechanical Engineering.
 8% of mechatronics engineers had a degree in mechanical engineering before becoming mechatronics engineers.
 That is over 5 times the average across all careers.
-General Engineering graduates are the second most common among mechatronics engineers, representing 2% of mechatronics engineers in the Sokanu user base, which is 5.9 times the average.
+Electrical Engineering Technology graduates are the second most common among mechatronics engineers, representing 2% of mechatronics engineers in the Sokanu user base, which is 11.3 times the average.

 Mechatronics Engineer Education History